 The holidays are a time for giving, but giving can be expensive.
 The season can put tremendous financial pressure and stress on average families.
 The good news, however, is that it’s also a great time to make some extra cash and pad your annual income with a seasonal side job during the holidays.

 Be warned, however, that not all holiday jobs are the same.
 Some are cheerful, lucrative and rewarding.
-Others are so bad they’ll make you loathe the mere thought of the holidays for the rest of your life.
-Click through to find out which side jobs are a great way to boost your income and which ones aren’t worth the cash.
+Others are so bad they’ll make you loathe the mere thought of the holidays for years to come.
+Here are some of the best and worst ways you can earn extra cash during the holiday season.

 Best Side Jobs for Holiday Cash